MementoMori15x6/15x6-sim/manuscript/00–Introduction_Measuring_Replicating_Systems.md

 Memento & Mori | December 2025 – ongoing

-> “Eyes wide open as Archimedes places the crown into the bath—watching not the gold, but the water line.”
+> “Eyes wide open as Archimedes places the crown into the basin—watching not the gold, but the water line.”
 >

 Politics has always been a game of displacement.
 Every move made by a replicator—from a startup to a superpower—displaces energy and information similar to a rising water line.